robfinch/Qupls/README.md

 The Arpl compiler may be used for high-level work and compiles to vasm compatible source code.

 # Core Size
+The unoptimized minimum core size (done by selecting run-time-optimized with no heirarchy flatten) is around 400k LUTS (640k LC's).
+It looks like an area optimized core will be under 200k LUTs.
-The minimum core size including only basic integer instructions the core is about 200,000 LUTs or 320,000 LCs in size.
+The minimum core size includes only basic integer instructions.
 The minimum size does not allow for much parallelism.
 Better performance may be had using a pipelined in-order processor which is much smaller.
 *The core size seems to be constantly increasing as updates occur.